legendu-net/blog/outdated/content/2019/03/python-poetry-tips/python-poetry-tips.md

 ### Run Commands in the Virtual Environment

-`peotry run cmd` is a quick to run `cmd` using the virtual environment managed by `poetry.
+`poetry run cmd` is a quick to run `cmd` using the virtual environment managed by `poetry.
 Another way is to manually set `PATH` before you invoke `cmd`.
 For example,